rainlab/translate-plugin/UPGRADE.md

 - The "Languages" settings area is replaced by the "Sites" settings area.
 This is where available sites are defined, including the available languages.

 - The per-field language picker is replaced by a per-site language picker.
 The translator selects the active language globally and can perform comparisons using multiple browser tabs.
-It is possible to retain per-field language pickers as a separate plugin (out of scope).

 - Storing the locale in the session is no longer used and must be determined by the site definition, as a hostname or route prefix.
-Provisions are made for session-based site selection to exist as a separate plugin (out of scope).

 ## Key Similarities